catsone/widget-demo/customers.md

 		<header class="major">
 			<h2>Our Mission</h2>
 		</header>
-		<p>Our Mission is to consistently exceed customer expectations and provide the highest quality of candidates.
-As a locally owned and operated firm, we strive to improve the communities where our customers, and employees live and work.</p>
+		<p>Our Mission is to consistently exceed client expectations and to find high quality careers for high quality candidates.
+As a locally owned and operated firm, we strive to improve the communities where our clients, candidates, and employees live and work.</p>
 		<ul class="actions">
 			<li><a href="customers.html" class="button next">Get Started</a></li>
 		</ul>